codeforequity-at/botium-bindings/README.md

 You should already have a Node.js project set up with the test runner of your choice (Mocha, Jasmine, Jest supported out of the box).

-The following commands will install Botium Bindings and extend your Mocha specs with the Botium test case runner:
+The following commands will install Botium Bindings, extend your Mocha specs with the Botium test case runner and run a sample Botium test:

 ```
 > npm install -g botium-bindings
 > botium-bindings init mocha
+> npm install && npm run mocha
 ```

 Here is what's happening:
-* Your _package.json_ file is extended with a "botium"-Section
+* Your _package.json_ file is extended with a "botium"-Section and some devDependencies
 * A _botium.json_ file is created in the root directory of your project
 * A _botium.spec.js_ file is created in the "spec" folder to dynamically create test cases out of your Botium scripts
+* A sample convo file is created in the "spec/convo" folder

-Place your Botium scripts in the "spec/convo" folder and Mocha will find them on the next run.
+Place your own Botium scripts in the "spec/convo" folder and Mocha will find them on the next run.

 # Samples